wnbrtjms/Round2TaskAdmission/Email templates/Scenario_D.md

 * [Policies and Expectations](https://courses.codepath.com/snippets/cybersecurity_university/course_overview#heading-course-policies)
 * [Tech Fellow Overview and Guides](https://github.com/wnbrtjms/Round2TaskAdmission/blob/main/TechFellowGuides)

-We can't wait for you to enjoy what's in store for your program, Dennis!
+We can't wait for you to enjoy what's in store in your chosen class, Dennis!
 Feel free to message us if you have questions and other concerns.

 All the best,

 Office of the Admission